adammertel/Leaflet.RegularGridCluster/README.md

-# This will be a Leaflet Regular-grid-cluster plugin/library
+# This will be the Leaflet Regular-grid-cluster plugin/library